rootflo/flo-ai/README.md

     agents:
       - name: Researcher
         role: Researcher
-        job: Do a research on the internet and find articles of relevent to the topic asked by the user, always try to find the latest information on the same
+        job: Do research on the internet and find articles of relevent to the topic asked by the user, always try to find the latest information on the same
         tools:
         - name: TavilySearchResults
       - name: Blogger